nbpapps/MyViewsCustomized/README.md

 # This is MVC (no, not that one).
 It's My Views Customized
-It's a Swift Package for using custom view
+It's a Swift Package for using a custom view

-You can use it with following my post - [How to create a Swift Package and how to use it in your own projects](https://medium.com/@nivbp/using-swift-package-manager-eecc4a57c0ca)
+You can use it by following my post - [How to create a Swift Package and how to use it in your own projects](https://medium.com/@nivbp/using-swift-package-manager-eecc4a57c0ca)

 ## Using it in your project.
 ```
-In Xcode navigate to File -> Swift Packages -> Add Package Dependeny…
+In Xcode navigate to File -> Swift Packages -> Add Package Dependency…
 Enter this URL - https://github.com/nbpapps/MyViewsCustomized
 ```